-Built With estimates at least 28,183,000 live websites currently run the software, including over 36% of the top 10,000 high traffic websites.
+Built With estimates at least 28,183,000 live websites currently run the software, including over 36% of the top 10,000 high-traffic websites.

-WordPress has a dominating lead over their competition.
+WordPress has a dominating lead over its competition.
 W3 Techs’ 2021 data shows WordPress powers over 42% of websites online today.
 For websites running a CMS, that share is over 65%.
 Their closest competitor, Shopify, runs on fewer than 4.5% of websites.

 The program has been improved countless times over the years by thousands of users.
 Each addition has created a system that allows for complete control of your content.
 WordPress is easy to install and customize.

 Big companies and bloggers alike use WordPress.com